acapet/DiageneticModelling/DiageneticModelling.md

 -   H2S is a solute variable that is transported similarly to `O2`.
 So we had to define new parameters:
     -   `DH2S`, the diffusion coefficient, from package marelac.
     -   `H2SBW`, the H2S bottom water concentration.
--   The total respiration term `resp` is the same as we used before, but now only a part is respired with oxygen, while the remaining part produced reduced substances (think of it as if organic matter was oxidised by sulfate, thereby prH2Scing hydrogen sulfide).
+-   The total respiration term `resp` is the same as we used before, but now only a part is respired with oxygen, while the remaining part produces reduced substances (think of it as if organic matter was oxidised by sulfate, thereby producing hydrogen sulfide).
 -   Oxic respiration is limited by oxygen availability.
 The oxygen consumed for respiration is equal to the total respiration times a limiting function *O*<sub>2</sub>/(*O*<sub>2</sub> + *k*<sub>*O*<sub>2</sub>*l**i**m*</sub>).
 -   The remaining part of `resp` is a source of `H2S`.
 -   In addition, the `H2S` is oxidised (consuming oxygen) when it diffuses in the oxic regions of the sediments.
 This term can be expressed as *r*<sub>*H*2*S**o**x*</sub>.*H*2*S*.*O*<sub>2</sub>/(*O*<sub>2</sub> + *k*<sub>*O*<sub>2</sub>*H*2*S**o**x*</sub>) (it only occurs when there is oxygen) and is a loss for `H2S` and for `O2`.